 Emma E 31:59

-You can Yeah, I mean, the other alternative with very, very small seeds would just be to try to plant as few as you possibly can in one container, and then thinning them out within said container.
-But I find it's perhaps a little less wasteful, if you just plant in a, you know, a larger container and then take those seedlings out to grow them out a little bit further.
-And you could do the same thing, basically with any seedling.
+You can.
+The other alternative with very, very small seeds would just be to try to plant as few as you possibly can in one container, and then thinning them out within said container.
+But I find it's perhaps a little less wasteful, if you just plant in a larger container and then take those seedlings out to grow them out a little bit further.
+You could do the same thing, basically with any seedling.
 But with larger size seeds, where it's easy enough to pick up an individual seed, I think it's easier to just plant them directly in the container you want them to be in.

 Nate Bernitz 32:35

 I see.
 And for those larger seeds where you're planting a single seed, it germinates it, are you ever gonna have to transplant that up to a larger pot before transplanting it outside?
 Or are you pretty much planting it in the same little pot that it's going to be and until it goes out to your garden?

 I guess that depends a bit on when you've started your seeds and when you're actually able to get things outside in the garden.
 Ideally, you're not going to have to put that extra labor in of moving plants from the seed-starting pot into a larger size pot.
 But certain things grow pretty quickly.
 You might have to - for example, with tomatoes - before I have had to bump my tomatoes into a slightly larger pot.
 And how I made that decision was basically just on how quickly that soil media was drying out.
 Those tomatoes were drying out and they had to be watered multiple times a day.
 They were starting to show signs of nutrient deficiency.
 So I figured it was worth my effort to actually bump them into a larger container so that they'd be at in their best condition, at their healthiest, when I went to move them into the garden.